Neon17/Neon17/README.md

 Welcome to my GitHub profile!

-I’m a software enthusiast diving deeper into Python and advanced Laravel concepts, with web‑dev experience (MERN, Next.js, Laravel) and an earlier background in Java desktop apps.
+I’m a software enthusiast diving deeper into Next.js and advanced Laravel concepts, with web‑dev experience (MERN, Laravel) and an earlier background in Java desktop apps.

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=Neon17)